Trade Federation Charter

 • Theft of Federation property

-• by decision of the Viceroy and/or Duceroy
+• By decision of the Viceroy and/or Duceroy

-• by decision of their Minister with approval from the Viceroy and Duceroy
+• By decision of their Minister with approval from the Viceroy and Duceroy

 Directorate members are able to step down at any time from their position with an honorable discharge.